 - #2 leadpipe

-A .508″ bore horn, which is primarily used in commercial or jazz settings, but also works well in some lighter orchestral music:
+A .508″ bore horn, which is primarily used in commercial, jazz, and crossover settings, but it also works well in certain, lighter orchestral music:

 - S1YM 8″ bell